sandermak/sandermak.github.com/_posts/2013-03-23-year-blogging-analyzed-r.md

 ['Scala is like Git'](/blog/scala/2012/12/scala-is-like-git/) is the undeniable winner here, accounting for approximately a third of all pageviews in this year of blogging.
 I honestly did not expect this post to take off like that.
 On the other end of the spectrum we find ['Book review: Infinity and the Mind'](/blog/bookreview/2013/01/bookreview-infinity-and-the-mind/).
 While it is also the most recent post, I don't expect it go anywhere.
 I still think it's a great book though, and certainly don't regret the time it has taken me to write a thorough review.

-During the year, I also became part of Dzone's 'Most Valuable Blogger' program.
+During the year, I also became part of DZone's 'Most Valuable Blogger' program.
 Through this program, some of the posts from above have been republished on DZone.
 My [DZone profile](http://architects.dzone.com/users/sammy8306) shows that these republished articles garnered another 18k pageviews, which are obviously not present in my dataset.

 ### Traffic patterns
 Most of the traffic originates from social sharing sites.
 This becomes clear by looking at the percentage of visits by medium, over time: